freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/rosetta-code/straddling-checkerboard.md

 Implement functions to encrypt and decrypt a message using the **straddling checkerboard** method.

-Each function will take a two arguments, a `message` string and  the `alphabet` array.
-The `alphabet` contains 3 strings representing the 3 rows of the checkerboard.
+Each function will take two arguments, a `message` string and an `alphabet` array.
+The `alphabet` array will contain 3 strings representing the 3 rows of the straddling checkerboard.

 The output of the `straddle()` function should be a series of decimal digits.
 Numbers should be encrypted by inserting the escape character before each digit, then including the digit <em>unencrypted</em>.